SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 ### Integration with Azure AD

-The integration was successfully verified against Azure AD.
+The integration was successfully verified against Azure AD using OAuth2 and OpenID Connect (SAML is not supported).
 The configuration steps are available in [https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code).

 The following steps illustrate how to use Azure AD (Azure Active Directory) for SSO in {{< product-c8y-iot >}}.